 Trial balance in a accounting cycle play a major role as it will serve two purpose;

 - It will check the equality of debit and credit balanced of the T Accounts.

-- It’s the starting point in preparation of financial statements.
+- It’s the starting point in the preparation of financial statements.

 Journal and post adjusting entries

-While preparing financial statements from a trial balance, there can be situations where the figures of the account has to be adjusted or certain figures found to be not recorded during audit.
+While preparing financial statements from a trial balance, there can be situations where the figures of the account have to be adjusted or certain figures found to be not recorded during an audit.
 The updating processes of these events are called adjusting journal entries.
-For example: revenue may have earned but not yet recorded or income tax calculated but not paid during the financial year.
+For example, revenue may have earned but not yet recorded or income tax calculated but not paid during the financial year.

 Prepare the financial statements

-As per the rules and regulation of different countries financial statement has to be prepared from the adjusted trial balance.
+As per the rules and regulations of different countries, the financial statement has to be prepared from the adjusted trial balance.
 Financial Statement should consist of followings;